chekkan/chekkan.github.io/_posts/2024-05-12-stimulus-js-with-asp-net-core.md

 </a>
 ```

-Stimulus JS is very powerful given how powerfull it is with a low learning curve.
+Stimulus JS is very powerful given how simple it is with a low learning curve.
 I haven't seen this framework used heavily on ASP.NET stack and there is no reason
 why it should not be considered.